KieranHastingsIW/NEMSGuaranteedSubscriber/README.md

 # GuaranteedSolaceSubscriber
 A simple java application that can be used as a subscriber using the JCSMP Solace native API

+## Prerequisits
+- Maven version 3.9.4
-* Clone this repository to a directory of your chosing.
+Clone this repository to a directory of your chosing.

-* Configure the connection and Queue variable in the 'application.properties' file found under src-> main-> resources
+Configure the connection and Queue variable in the 'application.properties' file found under src-> main-> resources

-* In the directory you cloned the repository into run `mvn clean install`
+In the directory you cloned the repository into run `mvn clean install`

 ## To run locally
 #### Prerequisits